-Dinas Mawddwy is 3 miles away and boasts the Red Lion (Y Llew Coch in Welsh), a proper locals’ pub with no frills, where you can be sure of good, home cooked pub food and plenty of it!
+Dinas Mawddwy is 3 miles away and boasts the Red Lion (Y Llew Coch in Welsh), a proper friendly locals’ pub with no frills, where you can be sure of good, home cooked pub food and plenty of it!

-Cemmaes is the home of the Penrhos Arms (which does takeaway food) and at Glantwymyn, you will find the Dovey Valley with its very sociable folk music night on the first Sunday of every month.
+Cemmaes is the home of the Penrhos Arms (which also does takeaway food) and at Glantwymyn, you will find the Dovey Valley with its very sociable folk music night on the first Sunday of every month.

 If you fancy a trip further off the beaten track, why not visit the Tafarn Dwynant at Ceinws for a mix of pub and art gallery.

 In Machynlleth, the Maglona Cafe right behind the town clock offers a range of vegetarian and non-vegetarian foods with home made dishes including quiches, salads and full breakfasts.
 The Quarry Cafe in the High Street serves up vegetarian and vegan foods.

 In Dolgellau, the best cafe is surely T H Roberts, just down from the square, opposite the Royal Ship Hotel.
 It’s a family business in a fantastic, old, listed ex-hardware shop, with a dangerously large range of homemade cakes, wickedly big fried breakfasts and excellent coffee.
-If you want an alternative that includes wine, visit Dylanwad, a lovely wine merchant and eatery, with friendly advice on offer about the great selection of wines to drink and buy.
+If you want an alternative that includes wine, visit Dylanwad, a lovely wine merchant and eatery for light snacks, with friendly advice on offer about the great selection of wines to drink and buy.
 It’s in Porth Marchnad, just a stone’s throw from the main square.